Mark Joseph (footballer)

 Mark Joseph (born 1 February 1965) is a Welsh retired footballer who played most of his career in Finland.

 Joseph played eight seasons in Finnish lower divisions and was signed by premier division club FC Ilves in 1993.
 He played four seasons and 83 caps in Veikkausliiga for FC Ilves from 1993 to 1996.
 Joseph ended his career in second tier clubs TPV, TP-55 and RiPS.
-He still lives in Finland and works at a local sports pub in Tampere.
+He still lives in Finland and runs his own bar in Tampere.